 Asphalt shingles are probably the worst from an environmental standpoint.
 Asphalt shingles have a great deal of petroleum in them, and there’s almost nothing you can do with them when they reach the end of their lives.
 Most asphalt shingles just end up going to the dump.
 Similarly, there’s not much you can do with wood shake shingles because the wood has been treated with chemicals in order to keep it from rotting.

 How Much Maintenance Do You Mind?

-In general, asphalt shingle, tile, and metal roofs don’t really need much upkeep.
+In general, asphalt shingles, tile, and metal roofs don’t really need much upkeep.
 While a metal roof can be painted and an asphalt roof might need a few new shingles after a storm, upkeep is minimal.

-The exception is with wood shake roofs.
+The exception is with wood-shake roofs.
 While wood shake roofs can last 30 years — a bit longer than asphalt shingles but shorter than a metal roof — they need to have regular upkeep performed to ensure they stay in the best shape possible.
 It’s also important for them to be installed by a professional so that airflow is optimized and mold doesn’t have a way to take hold.

 What Looks Best On Your House?

 While practicality is important, it’s also a good idea to consider new kinds of roofs to see how they can improve the look of your house.
 Tile roofs give a Mediterranean look to a house.
 Metal roofs, once restricted to commercial buildings, are becoming more common on houses because of their unique look.
-Wood shake shingles don’t complement the look of most modern homes, but they can be an excellent choice on an older house.
+Wood shake shingles don’t complement the look of most modern homes, but they can be an excellent choice for an older house.

 Do you want to stand out in your neighborhood?
 Or is your house the oddball because it still has asphalt shingles?
 Maybe it’s time to switch to a new type of roof.
-Well, that’s if you’re allowed to, because you have to ask…
+Well, that’s if you’re allowed to because you have to ask…

 What Does Your HOA Allow?